Climate-adapted forest management in the Zofingen region, Switzerland

 Climate adaptation and promoting diversity

-Not only will this area of forest capture more carbon dioxide in future, it will also be more resilient in the face of changes caused by climate change, thanks to the financing of the forest's climate protection performance with income from the sale of the CO2 certificates.
+Thanks to the income from the sale of CO₂ certificates as compensation for the forest's climate protection performance, this forest area will be able to store more CO₂ in future and will be more resilient to the consequences of climate change.
 This not only allows the lost income from the use of timber to be partly compensated for, but also permits the financing of measures for climate adaptation and promotion of biodiversity:

 The biodiversity of fauna will also be protected and promoted as a result of the project, thanks to both careful forest management and targeted assistance measures.
 In ponds, pools and pits, for example, habitats for valuable species such as the yellow-bellied toad, midwife toad, common toad or newt can be protected and preserved.